 Dr Majid Sheikh, Wolfson College Research Associate: his research interests include the history of Lahore, currently researching the history of ancient Punjab.
 His 3 books are on Lahore.

-Dr Sujit Sivasundaram, Lecturer in World and Imperial History since 1500 in the Faculty of History and Fellow of Gonville and Caius College: Dr Sivasundaram works primarily on the late-eighteenth and early-nineteenth centuries in the Indian and Pacific oceans, with a special emphasis on South and South-East Asia and Polynesia.
+Professor Sujit Sivasundaram, Director of the Centre of South Asian Studies, Professor of World History in the Faculty of History and Fellow of Gonville and Caius College: Professor Sivasundaram works primarily on the late-eighteenth and early-nineteenth centuries in the Indian and Pacific oceans, with a special emphasis on South and South-East Asia and Polynesia.

 Dr Christina Skott, Fellow Commoner and Director of Studies in History, Magdalene College; Affiliated Lecturer, Faculty of History: research interests include European colonialism in the Malay world, environment and agriculture in Southeast Asia.